 I’ve been on staff for 10 years.
 In 2009, we had four campuses.
 Today, we’re getting ready to launch our 20th location.
 What’s helped spur this on, is that it’s more scalable to reach other parts of the state than it used to be.
 We initially used satellites or fiber connections at certain locations.
 Having Haivision’s IP-based delivery systems was a huge step for us in opening the door for broader expansion than we could have had given other distribution methods.

-Justin: We had looked at using Haivision Multi-Site Monitoring for our ministry for a couple of years.
+Justin: We had looked at using Haivision Multi-Campus Coaching for our ministry for a couple of years.
 From a central standpoint, it was getting harder to support everyone as we added new campuses.
 We wanted a system that would allow us to provide coaching for campus pastors as they were getting stage experience, monitor what’s happening during worship so we could coach worship leaders, as well as provide training and evaluation for our ministry school students who were serving in a service environment.
-From a production standpoint, if a campus is having issues, we can now see in real time what’s happening so we can provide feedback on how to work through an issue.
+From a production standpoint, if a campus is having issues, we can now see in real-time what’s happening so we can provide feedback on how to work through an issue.
 It provides a resource so we can better support, coach, and develop the people we have across campuses.

 Also, as campus teams meet, they’re able to review services and discuss amongst themselves how to improve.
 They can also exchange feedback with other campuses.
 This allows for a more peer-driven, collaborative process instead of the central team driving the process from a distance.